9k-ux/Deeplogitech_assignment_lalit/README.md

+# Project Setup Instructions

-1.simply just clone this file in your vs code
+1. Simply clone this file in your VS Code.
-2. type node index.js
+2. Open your terminal and type `node index.js`.
-3. It will start running the project on port 3000
+3. The project will start running on port 3000.
-4. http://<localhost>/getTimeStories go to this url to get the desired result
+4. Open your web browser and go to [http://localhost:3000/getTimeStories](http://localhost:3000/getTimeStories) to access the desired result.